Stressed About the Elections? 5 Tips to Get You Through

 Every political election provokes some anxiety.
 Negative ads, in which candidates attack their opposition, play a role in heightening tension levels.
 Why do these kinds of tactics work, even though they stress so many of us out?

+Clinical psychologist Scott Bea, PsyD, says we tend to gravitate toward the viewpoints that align with our own thoughts, regardless of how nasty the attacks can get.
 “The individuals who are the attackers may delight some constituents who share that same feeling,” he says.
 “And so I think the person with whom we tend to empathize the most, or who is in line with our view the most, is going to appear favorable to us — no matter how they conduct themselves.”

 Another way negative ads can impact our psyche has to do with how the person who is being attacked responds.